 Royalty income represents taxable income.
 It is generally subject to ordinary CIT at federal, cantonal, and communal levels.

 With the Swiss tax reform, a patent box was introduced at cantonal and communal levels on 1 January 2020.
-It reduces CIT on license income from qualifying patents (i.e. reduced taxation of income realised from patents).
-There is further the option for cantons to introduce an R&D super deduction (see Federal Act on Tax Reform and AHV Financing (TRAF) in the Significant developments section).
+It reduces CIT on license income from qualifying patents (i.e. reduced taxation of income realised from patents) upon request.
+There is further the option for cantons to introduce an R&D super deduction.

 Foreign exchange gains

 Realised foreign exchange gains in relation to a transaction (transaction gains) are included in the tax basis of a corporation as taxable.
 Realised and, as a result of the prudence principle of the Swiss accounting rules, unrealised transactional foreign exchange losses are tax deductible.
 Based on a federal court decision in 2009, foreign gains (or losses) resulting from the translation of financial statements in a foreign (functional) currency to Swiss franc (presentation currency) are not taxable (respectively tax deductible).

 Dividends, interest, and royalties from Swiss or foreign sources are included in taxable income.
 However, in certain cantons, special methods of assessment may apply for dividend and other income originating outside Switzerland.
 For dividend income, a relief generally is available for CIT purposes at the federal, cantonal, and communal levels (see Participation relief above).
 The irrecoverable portion of foreign WHT of most treaty countries can be credited against the related Swiss CIT on the same income.
 Foreign WHT of non-treaty countries generally is not creditable but is deductible for CIT purposes.